Strategic lawsuit against public participation: Quebec

 Québec's then Justice Minister, Jacques Dupuis, proposed an anti-SLAPP bill on 13 June 2008.

 The bill was adopted by the National Assembly of Quebec on 3 June 2009.
 Quebec's amended Code of Civil Procedure was the first anti-SLAPP mechanism in force in Canada.

 Prior to Ontario enacting its own Anti-SLAPP law the bill was invoked there (and then Supreme Court of Canada docket 33819).
 In the case of Les Éditions Écosociété Inc., Alain Deneault, Delphine Abadie and William Sacher vs. Banro Inc., in which the publisher Écosociété pleaded (supported by the BCCLA) that it should not face Ontario liability for a publication in Quebec, as the suit was a SLAPP and the Quebec law explicitly provided to dismiss these.
 The court denied the request, ruling it had jurisdiction.
-A separate 2011 decision in Quebec Superior Court had ruled that Barrick Gold had to pay $143,000 to the book's three authors and publisher, Les Éditions Écosociété Inc., to prepare their defence in a "seemingly abusive" strategic lawsuit against public participation.
+A separate 2011 decision in Quebec Superior Court had ruled that Barrick Mining had to pay $143,000 to the book's three authors and publisher, Les Éditions Écosociété Inc., to prepare their defence in a "seemingly abusive" strategic lawsuit against public participation.
 Despite the Québec ruling, the book Noir Canada that documented the relationship between Canadian mining corporations, armed conflict and political actors in Africa was never published as part of a settlement which, according to the authors, was only made for the sole purpose of resolving the three-and-a-half-year legal battle.

 The Quebec law is substantially different in structure than that of California or other jurisdictions, however, as Quebec's Constitution generally subordinates itself to international law, and as such the International Covenant on Civil and Political Rights applies.
 That treaty only permits liability for arbitrary and unlawful speech.
 The ICCPR has also been cited, in the BC case Crookes v.
 Newton, as the standard for balancing free speech versus reputation rights.
 The Supreme Court of Canada in October 2011, ruling in that case, neither reiterated nor rescinded that standard.